elan-ev/opencast-studio/README.md

 ### Integrated in Opencast

 Starting with Opencast 8.2, Opencast Studio is integrated into and shipped with Opencast itself.
-If you have an Opencast system already, this will be the easiest solution for you.
+If you have an Opencast system already, this is the easiest solution for you.
 See [the Opencast documentation about the module 'studio'](https://docs.opencast.org/develop/admin/#modules/studio/) for more information.